 Non-conductive and dielectric, polymeric conformal films are applied through liquid or gaseous methods, precisely fitting substrate contours with protective coating.
-This ‘conformance’ to surface topographies is their essential purpose and strength, although each coating material – acrylic, urethane, silicone and parylene -- has unique properties determining its use for specific coating projects.
+This ‘conformance’ to surface topographies is their essential purpose and strength, although each conformal coating type – acrylic, urethane, silicone and parylene — has unique properties determining its use for specific coating projects.

 The most commonly-used conformal compound, acrylic resin (AR) provides PCB-moisture protection.
 Inexpensive and simple to apply, acrylic displays high fluorescence-level and low glass-transition temperatures, with excellent humidity resistance and reliable dielectric/insulative properties; it dries in about one-half hour.
 One‐part systems, AR-coatings are easily reworked/removed.
 Liquid acrylic meets these important professional performance standards:

 - MIL-I-46058C, application of insulated coatings for PCBs,

 - IPC-610, appropriate coating-thicknesses for conformal materials, and

 - UL 746C, use/performance criteria/quality-control for electrical equipment polymers.

 AR is easily applied by standard wet methods — brush, dip, spray or robotic.
 The ease of these processes can be deceptive, leading to uneven coating if appropriate control is not exercised, especially with brush-coating.
 Coating-thickness should precisely match the assignment’s spec-sheet, assuring the film achieves optimal protective/insulative function; inaccurate thickness causes lackluster coating performance, including moisture-ingress on the PCB.
 Optimal AR performance is achieved at coating-thicknesses between .001”-.003”.